rwema3/Container-interop/docs/ContainerInterface-meta.md

 could work with any compatible container.
 That would allow end users to choose their own container based on their own preferences.

+It is important to distinguish the two usages of a container:

+- configuring entries
+- fetching entries

+Most of the time, those two sides are not used by the same party.
+While it is often end users who tend to configure entries, it is generally the framework that fetch entries to build the application.

+This is why this interface focuses only on how entries can be fetched from a container.